ImageMagick/Usage-Markdown/basics/index.md

 **configure**  What were the configuration parameters used to build ImageMagick
 -------------- ------------------------------------------------

 That last 'list' setting '`Configure`' is very important, as it will tell you what libraries, and delegates were available when IM was built.
 It also includes the 'point' release number, which was missing from the normal "`-version`" output of older versions.
 (See [Script Version Handling](../api/#version) for one example of using this information.

 IM will implicitly exit after outputting this information.

 ### -verbose

 Report extra info on some of the more complex operations.
-For example "`-segment`", which outputs a lot of color quantization details.
+For example, "`-segment`", which outputs a lot of color quantization details.
 And "`-distort`", outputing extra information and 'FX' equivalents to the requested image distortion.
-Also monitoring the number of changes when iterating a "`-morphology`" operation.
+Also, monitoring the number of changes when iterating a "`-morphology`" operation.

 This is especially useful for generating for more detailed image information from the "`info:`" and "`-identify`" outputs.

 You can trun off the setting using the 'plus' form of the option, "`+verbose`".

 ### -regard-warnings

 The '`-regard-warnings`', will make some informative warnings about some image file formats fatal.
 It also causes IM to return a proper exit status according to such error conditions.

-It can be used in scripts to 'sanitize' image file being provided from uncontrolled sources.
-That is this option will make IM fail and exit, if when the JPEG or TIFF image was not correct, complete or contained 'unknown' profiles.
+It can be used in scripts to 'sanitize' image files being provided from uncontrolled sources.
+That is, this option will make IM fail and exit, if the JPEG or TIFF image was not correct, complete or contained 'unknown' profiles.

 ### -precision *{number}*

 Control the number of significant digits.
 When IM outputs floating point values in response to various debugging, verbose, or formatting requests, this setting sets how precise you want that output.

-By default it will limit such numbers to 6 significant digits, but this operator will increase or decrease this default.
+By default, it will limit such numbers to 6 significant digits, but this operator will increase or decrease this default.
 The default setting of 6 can also be modified using the '`MAGICK_PRECISION`' environment variable.

 It affects output from...